huuhoait/gin-vue-admin.com/docs/project/plugins.md

     owner='yuban10703'
 />

-基于 botoy 和 OPQBot 的本子机器人，一个用来下载 exhentai 里本子的插件
+Bot based on botoy and OPQBot for downloading content from exhentai

 ## bot_yaowoyizhi (Python)